marionlamoureux/iceberg_lab/README.md

 # Iceberg Lab

 ## Summary
-This workshop will take you through the new capabilities that have been added to CDP Public Cloud Lakehouse.
+This workshop will take you through the new capabilities that have been added to CDP Public Cloud Lakehouse and into the various features of the SqL stream builder.

 In this workshop you will learn how to take advantage of Iceberg to support Data Lakehouse initiatives.
-These instructions include:

 **Value Propositions**: Take advantage of Iceberg - CDP’s Open Data Lakehouse, to experience:
 - Better performance
 - Lower maintenance responsibilities
 - Multi-function analytics without having many copies of data
 - Greater control

+It will also

 *Note to admins: Refer to the Setup file containing the recommendations to setup the lab*